A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Preliminaries and first examples

-For computational purposes, the period of every periodic orbit of \eqref{sist} is rescaled to $T=1$; see the Appendix~\ref{ap:manifolds}.
-In particular, in figure~\ref{fig:trendeonda} (and for every other wave train shown throughout this paper) we restrict the values of $z$ to one such period of the cycle.
+The third kind of wave solution of \eqref{edp} we are interested in is wave trains.
+These solutions correspond to periodic orbits of system \eqref{sist}, as is illustrated in Fig.~\ref{fig:trendeonda}.
+For computational purposes, the period of every periodic orbit of \eqref{sist} is rescaled to $T=1$; see~\cite{doe-book,numericalmanifold}.
+In particular, in Fig.~\ref{fig:trendeonda} (and for every other wave train shown throughout this paper) we restrict the values of $z$ to one such period of the cycle.